altayaydemir/altay-dot-wtf/data/books/best-interface-is-no-interface.md

 ### Automatic

 It's not easy to make the whole system in a perfect automation.
 It's obvious there are notorious examples like `Clippy`, but look what `Siri` can achieve now.
 The progress is bitterly real but should not scare you.

+### Conclusion

+> Our love for the digital interface is out of control, and our obsession with is ruining the future of innovation.